Hip Thrusts Are Over-Rated For Glute Growth!

 They are a staple and aren’t going anywhere.

-But I rarely make them the main focus of a glute workout.
+And I always make them a main focus of a glute workout.

 And if they can use a machine instead, we can save time and effort.